tent4kel/defuddle/README.md

 - More forgiving, removes fewer uncertain elements
 - Uses a page's mobile styles to guess at unnecessary elements
 - Extracts more metadata from the page, including schema.org data
-- Simpler scoring algorithm focused on content density and semantic markup
-- Better handling of modern web components and dynamic content

 ## Installation